 lack of empowerment:

-You might further investigate and discover that you don’t feel confident enough to have difficult conversations because you were shut down as a child.
-Maybe you were never allowed to air your grievances and just don’t know how.
-If you haven’t been using your voice to speak your truth in your relationship, you may compensate by acting in ways that are passive-aggressive.
+You might further investigate and discover that you don't feel confident enough to have difficult conversations because you were shut down as a child.
+Maybe you were never allowed to air your grievances and just don't know how.
+If you haven't been using your voice to speak your truth in your relationship, you may compensate by acting in ways that are passive-aggressive.
 This confuses relationships by forever circling around issues that need to be discussed directly.
-Recognizing this pattern can help you take responsibility for how you’ve behaved in ways that are confusing and maybe push people away or cause misunderstandings.
-Addressing these misunderstandings with apology is a wonderful opportunity to practice self-empowerment by taking responsibility and opening the lines of communication.
+Recognizing this pattern can help you take responsibility for how you've behaved in ways that are confusing and maybe push people away or cause misunderstandings.
+Addressing these misunderstandings with an apology is a wonderful opportunity to practice self-empowerment by taking responsibility and opening the lines of communication.

 inability to separate actions from character:

 You may feel resistance to apologizing because you feel that apologizing would be to admit that you are a bad person.
 But is this really the case?
-If you can admit that it is human to make mistakes, and that even good people make mistakes then you need to question this assumption about apology.
+If you can admit that it is human to make mistakes and that even good people make mistakes then you need to question this assumption about an apology.
 People with healthy self-esteem can separate their actions from their character.
-Apologizing need not make you feel shame about what’s been done.
+Apologizing need not make you feel shame about what's been done.
 Look at apologizing as a way to make wrong actions right, and in the process makes you into someone whose character is humble and resilient and willing to move forward.
 Carefully examine the thoughts that come up when you contemplate apology and challenge whether serve you or are even rooted in truth.
 If not, then choose new thoughts.

 your apology doesn't let anyone else off the hook: